Chagrilled/P4-DandoriDesktop/readme.md

 These objects have (most) of their pertinent bytes parsed and displayed for manipulating.
 Objects not in this list will have their properties retained, and new ones taken from the default data.
 YMMV.

  - ✅ Pots - Inventory length is the first byte followed by the slots, as normal
+ - ✅ Tateana (those holes) - basically just pot inventories
  - ✅ NoraSpawners - diagram on TKB.
  - ✅ CrushJelly - They're just pots.
 There's a `searchCIDList` array which seems to be items that can be "in" the jelly (as in pre-spawned items, not drops on destroy)
  - ✅ Portals - TriggerPortal is fully supported, so you can link portals to wherever you like.
 Results may vary.
 Some parameters are completely unknown in purpose/formula, like `PanzakuPriority` and `DisablePikminFlags`.
 I have no idea how to calculate the latter.
  - ✅ Gates - Health is adjustable and they can be given drops.
 I don't know what `RareDropParameter` is, but I've exposed it for editing.
  - 🚧 Paper bags - you can adjust their weight requirement.
 I've not looked at their AI to see if they have an inventory to mutate.
+ - 🚧 Bases - The genvar's fields are editable, but I've not tested new areas.
+The base text names isn't in the actor, so there's more to the base system I think.